 There are different ways in which companies use this strategy, so it’s time to walk you through the types of brand extension.

 - Product form.
 It is when a company decides to change the form of an existing product.
 This allows a product to compete in a different category.
-Let’s take Snickers, for example.
-The brand launched ice cream bars.
+For example, Snickers used to launch ice cream bars.

 - Companion product.
 Companion products are those that complement the main products.
 They belong to the same niche and relate to the original products.
 For instance, Colgate, famous for its toothpaste, decided to release toothbrushes under its brand name as well.

 - Brand distinction.
-Often, companies are considered unique because of the exceptional benefits or experience they provide.
+Companies are often considered unique because of the exceptional benefits or experiences they provide.
 These advantages are usually associated with a certain brand name.
-So, marketers use the company's name to compete in the new markets and extend brand equity.
-For instance, Parachute, a brand name for a variety of hair products based on coconut.
-These products are manufactured by Marico, a consumer goods company famous in India.
-The brand also produces other hair products.
+Therefore, marketers use such companys’ names to compete in new markets and extend their brand equity.
+Let’s consider Parachute, a brand name for a variety of coconut oil-based hair products.
+These goods are manufactured by Marico, a consumer goods company famous in India that also produces other hair products.

 - Brand prestige.
-This is when a company creates a product unrelated to the main company’s expertise.
+This strategy involves a brand that creates a product unrelated to the main company’s expertise.
 BMW is a great example.
-The brand widely recognized as a corporation that produces luxury vehicles and motorcycles started to operate in the apparel industry and produce watches.
+The brand, widely recognized as a corporation that produces luxury vehicles and motorcycles, started to operate in the apparel industry and produce watches.

 - Leveraging a lifestyle.
-Some companies present a particular type of lifestyle that can be conveyed through a way of living, culture, values, or interests.
-They possess certain traits customers can relate to.
+Some companies present a particular type of lifestyle that can be conveyed through a particular way of living, culture, values, or interests.
+They possess certain traits customers find relatable.
 Companies can have different types of brand personalities like “sincerity”, “competence”, “sophistication”, and more.
 Let’s take Jeep, for example.
-The company presents an outdoorsy lifestyle and uses this particular image for other products such as knives, tents, bicycles, etc.
+The company presents an outdoorsy lifestyle and uses this particular image for other products, such as knives, tents, bicycles, etc.

 It’s time to proceed to the differences between brand and line extension.

-By saying brand extension we mean an established brand that creates a new product category that is assumed to meet the needs of consumers.
-In this scenario, a company relies heavily on its loyal customers who will be glad to see more products from a trusted brand.
+By brand extension, we mean an established brand that creates a new product category that is assumed to meet the needs of consumers.
+In this scenario, a company heavily relies on its loyal customers who will be glad to see more products from a trusted brand.
 With a successful implementation of brand extension, a firm can reach new demographics, acquire new customers, boost sales, and increase revenue.

 A line extension is when a firm extends an existing product line.
 A manufacturer brings a new product to the product category that a company already manufactures.
-For example, when a brand adds "Vanilla" or "Lemon" flavor to its cola line.
-It creates a variety of products that are available for consumers on the shelves of supermarkets.
+For example, a brand adds “Vanilla” or “Lemon” flavor to its cola line and creates a variety of products that are available for consumers.

-Usually, line extension is associated with the new scent, flavor, formula, color, and style of a product in a current product line.
-The strategy is less risky than a brand extension as consumers are familiar with the product and will be eager to try it with a new flavor, for example.
+Usually, line extension is associated with a product’s new scent, flavor, formula, color, and style in a current product line.
+The strategy is less risky than a brand extension as consumers are familiar with the product and will be eager to try it with a new twist.

-Now let's move to the next section to grab some inspiration from our twelve examples.
+Now let’s move to the next section to grab some inspiration from our examples.

 12 Examples of Brand Extension